| Things

 A Noble Proverb

-“Iron sharpens iron,”
+“Iron sharpens iron,”so they say.

 But what if I